skajonpr/Training-Data-Size-Impact-Study-Specifically-on-Naive-Bayes-and-Support-Vector-Machine/README.md

 # Training-Data-Size-impact-study

-This study is to discover the impact of traning data sizes over classification models included Support Vector Machine and Multi Naive Bayes.
+This study is to discover the impact of traning data sizes over text classification models included Support Vector Machine and Multi Naive Bayes.

 **Program steps:**
 - Start with 800 samples from the dataset, in each round you build a classifier with 400 more samples.